schuft69/checksummer/README.md

 ./checksummer.sh -v       #verifies crc32-checksum files
 </code></pre>

-It fill search all files in the current and all subdirectories.
+It will search all files in the current and all subdirectories.
 It will create (-c) .crc32 for each file if not already present.
 <pre><code>
 $ checksummer.sh -c
 ./file1.crc32 written